University of Lethbridge – BS

 Lethbridge University has strong linkages with Local Business Community

-About Bachelor's of Computer Science
+About Bachelor of Science in Computer Science

 Program Structure